SEPTA Regional Rail

-The core of the Regional Rail system is the Center City Commuter Connection, a tunnel linking three Center City stations: the above-ground upper level of 30th Street Station, the underground Suburban Station, and Jefferson Station (formerly Market East Station).
-All trains stop at these Center City stations; most also stop at Temple University station on the campus of Temple University in North Philadelphia.
+The core of the Regional Rail system is the Center City Commuter Connection, a tunnel linking three Center City stations: the above-ground upper level of 30th Street Station, the underground Suburban Station, and Jefferson Station.
+All trains stop at these Center City stations (with the exception of the Cynwyd Line); most also stop at Temple University station on the campus of Temple University in North Philadelphia.
 Operations are handled by the SEPTA Railroad Division.

 Of the 13 branches, six were originally owned and operated by the Pennsylvania Railroad (PRR) (later Penn Central), six by the Reading Company, while one was constructed under SEPTA in 1985.
 The PRR lines terminated at Suburban Station; the Reading lines at Reading Terminal.
-The Center City Commuter Connection opened in November 1984 to unite the two systems, turning the two terminal stations (Reading Terminal having been replaced by the newly built underground Jefferson Station) into through-stations.
+The Center City Commuter Connection opened in November 1984 to unite the two systems, turning the two terminal stations into through-stations.
+Reading Terminal was replaced by the newly built underground Market East Station (now Jefferson Station).
 Most inbound trains from one line continue on as outbound trains on another line.
-(Some limited or express trains, and all trains on the Cynwyd Line, terminate on one of the stub-end tracks at Suburban Station.)
+Some trains, including all trains on the Cynwyd Line, terminate on one of the stub-end tracks at Suburban Station.
 Service on most lines operates from 5:30 a.m. to midnight.